Establishment and Financial Management of Recharge Centers and Specialized Service Facilities

-- The cost of capital equipment purchases may not be charged to the service center Cost Center (operating account), but the cost of capital equipment purchased with non-federal funds may be recovered by including a depreciation component in the billing rate (straight-line depreciation over the useful life of the equipment).
-The depreciation portion of annual revenue is transferred to the recharge center equipment reserve, which will be used to purchase replacement equipment.
+- The cost of capital equipment purchases may not be charged to the recharge center Cost Center (operating account), but the cost of capital equipment purchased with non-federal funds may be recovered by including a depreciation component in the billing rate (straight-line depreciation over the useful life of the equipment).
+This depreciation component is transferred to the recharge center equipment reserve, which will be used to purchase replacement equipment.
 Service Center equipment is identified in the asset management system to ensure that the related depreciation is not included in the Facilities and Administrative (F&A) rate calculation.

 - User rates must be supported by cost calculations based on historical costs and service levels.
 Estimated rates may only be used in the first year of service.

-- Recharge center non-federal external billing rates should recover all costs, both direct and the appropriate indirect costs.
+- Recharge center non-federal external billing rates should recover all costs—both direct and appropriate indirect costs.
 These rates should include a surcharge at least equivalent to the current approved Facilities and Administrative (F&A) rate.
-For more information on F&A costs see fmog.0601.utsa.
+For more information on F&A costs, see Financial Guideline — Grants and Contracts Accounting Practices.

 - External rates should not be so low as to constitute unfair competition with private enterprise for similar goods/services available in the area.

-- At no time should an external customer be charged less than internal customers or the federal government for the same service.
+- External customers must not be charged less than internal customers or the federal government for the same service.

-- See Appendix D for an example of billing rate calculations for recharge centers.
+- See Appendix B for an example of billing rate calculations for recharge centers.

-- SSF rates should recover all costs, both direct and the appropriate indirect costs.
+- SSF rates should recover all costs—both direct and appropriate indirect costs.

 - SSF rates must be designed to recover only the aggregate costs (direct and indirect) of providing the goods/services.

-- All customers must be billed consistently, timely (no less than quarterly) and accurately for goods/services received.
+- All customers must be billed consistently, timely (at least quarterly) and accurately for goods/services received.
 User bills must have sufficient detail to identify the goods/services provided.
 Billings must be based upon measured and documented use.

 - Billings to internal customers are charged through Interdepartmental Transfers of expense (IDTs).
 Sufficient detail must be included to identify the goods/services provided, billing rates and usage.
-For internal customers, a copy of the required project agreement (Appendix C) should be attached as authorization to charge the Cost Center/Project ID .
+For internal customers, a copy of the required project agreement (see Appendix D) should be attached as authorization to charge the Cost Center/Project ID.

 - Service centers must comply with UTSA cash handling and billing procedures.
 Some external customers may be subject to sales tax, which is collected by the service center.
 For more information, see fmog.11.37.1.utsa.

-- All invoices to external customers must be on UTSA letterhead.
-Service centers may customize invoices, but all invoices must include the elements shown in Appendix B.
+- Invoices to external customers must be on UTSA letterhead.
+Service centers may customize invoices, but all invoices must include the elements shown in Appendix C.

 - Advance billings are not allowed.
 “Pre-billing” customers at year-end for goods/services to be delivered in the next fiscal year is prohibited.